jayshah953010/Classification-Life-Expectancy/README.md

 # Classification-Life-Expectancy
-Project aims to implement classification techniques using R libraries to classification of a dataset and then predictiong a training databased on the classifcation
+Project aims to implement classification techniques using R libraries to classification of a dataset and then predicting a training database on the classification

 Highlight of a Project: